barryclark/jekyll-now/_posts/2018-08-04-Data-Cleaning.md

 write.csv2(cds, "./Transformed_Data/CA/cds_master.csv", na = "NA", row.names = FALSE)
 ```

 This means it only contains CDS, COUNTY, DISTRICT, SCHOOL.
 Other factors will have less complete rows.
-For example, when we merge Charter information or if we use lat/lon then we will lose the 970 schools we recovered.
+For example, when we merge Charter information or if we use lat/long then we will lose the 970 schools we recovered.

 However, using these county, district, school names makes for unified categories across years.

+The cds_master list is used with the EL data and since the Language category has changed over the years, I wrote a languageFromLC function to make the language categories consistent.

 ## Extreme Values